NZS-USYD/CyberSec/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?In order to access the Kibana dashboard via ELK server use the following url:_ `http://52.251.126.104:5601/`
+- _Which URL do you navigate to in order to check that the ELK server is running?In order to access the Kibana dashboard via ELK server use the following url:_ `http://ELK-VM's.public.IP:5601/` i.e. `http://20.98.218.27:5601/`